gusztavj/Focus-Wizard/readme.md

 * **Decimate [lod1]** will be visible when you switch to lod `p` where `p >= 1`.
 * **Decimate [lod2]** will be visible when you switch to lod `p` where `p >= 2`.
-* The **Array** modifier will always be visible as won't match any hiding rules, since it doesn't contain `lodp` where `p` is a number between 0 and 5.
+* The **Array** modifier will always be visible as it won't match any hiding rules, since it doesn't contain `lodp` where `p` is a number between 0 and 5.
-* If you switch to lod 3, and provided that the object is not completely hidden on lod 3, both **Decimate** operators will apply (the key difference with the direct approact), as they will not match the `lod[45]` modifier hiding rule of the `Cascaded: Lod 3` preset you selected.
-Using cascaded tagging, you don't need to assign decimate or other geometry simplification modifier for each lod level if you don't want to further reduce geometry.
+* If you switch to lod 3, and provided that the object is not completely hidden on lod 3, both **Decimate** operators will apply (the key difference with the direct approact), as they will _not_ match the `lod[45]` modifier hiding rule of the **Cascaded: Lod 3** preset you selected.
+Using cascaded tagging, you _don't_ need to assign decimate or other geometry simplification modifiers for each lod level if you don't want to further reduce geometry.

 #### Choosing Between Built-In Presets

-It's up to how you feel more comfortable and how you can reduce your model's geometry.

-The key difference is how modifiers are shown/hidden and whether their effects are combined or not.
+It's up to how you feel more comfortable and how you can reduce your model's geometry.The key difference is how modifiers are shown/hidden and whether their effects are combined or not.

-Say you have two **Decimate** operators, `Decimate #lod1` and `Decimate #lod2`.
+Say you have two **Decimate** operators, `Decimate #lod1` and `Decimate #lod2`:

 * If you switch to lod 0 or lod 1, both presets work the same way.
 * If you switch to lod 2, the two works differently: